InfuseAI/primehub-site/docs/getting_started/configure-primehub-store.md

 PrimeHub Store is the central storage for storing PrimeHub files.
 Many features are based on PrimeHub store to persist, transfer, and load the data.

 PrimeHub store selects [MinIO](https://docs.min.io/) as the backend and uses one bucket to store the data.
-To enable the PrimeHub store, set the `store.eanbled` to true.
+To enable the PrimeHub store, set the `store.enabled` to true.

 Path | Description | Default Value
 --- | ----- | -----------------------